Updated March 31, 2026

 - Kansas businesses with 1+ employees are generally required to carry workers' compensation, although sole proprietors, partners, and members of LLCs are exempt under the state rules provided.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, so photographers renting studio or office space may need to show active coverage before moving in.
+- Most commercial leases in Kansas require proof of general liability coverage, so photographers renting studio or office space may need to show active coverage before moving in.

 - Commercial auto minimum liability in Kansas is $25,000/$50,000/$25,000, which matters if a photography business uses a vehicle to transport equipment to shoots.